fence-io/website/content/articles/networking/linux-network-namespace/index.md

 192.168.64.1 dev enp0s1 proto dhcp scope link src 192.168.64.3 metric 100
 ```

 Now, let's create the bridge device and connect `hlink3` and `hlink4` to it to ensure connectivity between the containers.
-Go to the root network namespace.

 ```
 ip link add br0 type bridge